Soil stabilization: Magnesium chloride

 The use of magnesium chloride on roads remains controversial.
-Advocates claim (1) cleaner air, which leads to better health as fugitive dust can cause health problems in the young, elderly, and people with respiratory conditions; and (2) Greater safety through improved road conditions, including increased driver visibility and decreased risks caused by loose gravel, soft spots, road roughness, and flying rocks.
+Advocates claim that it produces cleaner air, which leads to better health as fugitive dust can cause health problems in the young, elderly, and people with respiratory conditions; and greater safety through improved road conditions, including increased driver visibility and decreased risks caused by loose gravel, soft spots, road roughness, and flying rocks.
 It reduces foreign sediment in nearby surface waters (dust that settles in creeks and streams), helps prevent stunted crop growth caused by clogged pores in plants, and keeps vehicles and property clean.

 Other studies show the use of salts for road deicing or dust suppressing can contribute substantial amounts of chloride ions to runoff from the surface of roads treated with the compounds.
 The salts MgCl_{2} (and CaCl_{2}) are very soluble in water and will dissociate.
 The salts, when used on road surfaces, will dissolve during wet weather and be transported into the groundwater through infiltration and/or runoff into surface water bodies.
-Groundwater infiltration can be a problem and the chloride ion in drinking water is considered a problem when concentrations exceed 250 mg/L. It is therefore regulated by the United States' EPA’s drinking water standards.
+Groundwater infiltration can be a problem and the chloride ion in drinking water is considered a problem when concentrations exceed 250 mg/L. It is therefore regulated by the United States' EPA's drinking water standards.
 The chloride concentration in the groundwater or surface water depends on several factors including: